kontent-ai/delivery-sdk-net/docs/upgrade-guide.md

 ### 3.10 Per-query Cache Expiration

-You can override cache expiration for a specific cacheable query:
+`WithCacheExpiration(TimeSpan?)` is an extension method shipped in `Kontent.Ai.Delivery` that overrides the cache TTL for a single cacheable query without affecting the manager-level default:

 ```csharp
 var result = await client.GetItem<Article>("homepage")